 We make economic history more accessible by removing jargon and translating academic research.
 We encourage and support academics to embrace economic history in new and exciting ways.

-CEPH’s outreach objectives are divided into four categories, each designed to inform a specific demographic.
+CEPH’s outreach objectives are divided into four categories, each designed to inform and influence a specific audience.

 CEPH aims to engage with school pupils before they embark on their university journey and demonstrate how useful and fulfilling economic history can be.
-This will be achieved through targeted outreach activities, including school visits across the island by CEPH staff, and in-house events in Trinity College Dublin and Queen’s University Belfast. and.
+This will be achieved through targeted outreach activities, including school visits across the island by CEPH staff, holding access events at Trinity College Dublin and Queen’s University Belfast, and delivering CPD training to secondary school teachers.

-Our outreach agenda will allow school pupils to make as informed a decision as possible when selecting their Leaving Certificate or A Level subjects, along with their CAO or UCAS applications.
-This will, in turn, facilitate the growth of economic history as a discipline, securing its place in economics-related degree pathways.
+Our outreach agenda will allow school pupils to make a more informed decision when selecting their Leaving Certificate or A Level subjects, or when applying to university through CAO or UCAS.
+We hope this will facilitate the growth of economic history as a discipline, securing its place in economics-related degree pathways.

-Our school activities are carried out in association with other similar initiatives, including Discover Economics, a Royal Economic Society project which champions the discipline of economics more broadly.
+Our school activities are carried out in association with other similar initiatives, including Discover Economics, a Royal Economic Society-funded project which champions the discipline of economics more broadly.

 CEPH aims to re-install economic history as a key part of the academic fabric of Irish and UK universities.
-We will revive interest in the field by demonstrating the value of the discipline to academics who may not appreciate the benefits it can offer to their research and teaching.
+We will revive interest in the field by demonstrating its value to academics who may not appreciate the benefits it can offer to their research and teaching.
 We will achieve our goal through the dissemination of new teaching and learning resources, as well as organising pedagogical research seminars, roundtable discussions and CPD courses for new lecturers.

 We work closely with other organisations that champion economics and economic history pedagogy, including the Economics Network, the Economic History Society and the Economic and Social History Society of Ireland.